NoodlesFi/docs/api/coin-price-multi.md

 # Coin Price API

-Retrieve the latest price and 24-hour price change for multiple coins in a single request.
+Retrieve the latest price and price change (24-hour, 7-day, and 30-day) for multiple coins in a single request.
 You can use either the GET or POST method to retrieve the data.

 Maximum 100 items can be requested at once.
 If you need to request large items, please consider using the POST method.